Leave this site

 Officers/police staff should also ensure they discuss and record “times to avoid” in relation to contact under the Victim Code Contact tab and adhere wherever possible.

-3.2.10.1 Victim Disengaging from Investigation
+3.2.10.1 Victim disengaging from investigation

 If a victim appears to have disengaged from an investigation, and the crime cannot be progressed without further information or engagement from the victim, it may be necessary to inform the victim that the crime will be filed.